Top 10 Crypto TikToks to Follow: Memes, Education & More

 These users are really earning that name.
 On average they open the app eight times a day and spend around an hour on it.
 The numbers go higher for younger users, with those aged four to fifteen spending 80 minutes a day using the app.
 So, now you know what all those kids glued to their phones are looking at.

 Around 83% of TikTok’s users have posted at least one video, while the platform itself earned over $500 million from the US alone in 2020.
 But if you think these figures are staggering, wait till you get a load of the sort of numbers the top TikTok influencers are pulling.

-Yes, the top Instagram accounts may have all a lot more followers, but they are all established celebrities.
+Yes, the top Instagram accounts may have a lot more followers, but they are all established celebrities.
 The Gram itself meanwhile has been around since 2010 and took six years to reach the same number of users that TikTok has gained in three.
-If Zuckerberg and the rest of the nerds at Facebook (Insta’s parent company) aren’t looking over their shoulder, then they sure as hell should be.
+If Zuckerberg and the rest of the nerds at Meta (Insta’s parent company) aren’t looking over their shoulder, then they sure as hell should be.

 TikTok’s runaway success also had other worried, most notably former president Donald Trump, who tried to ban both it and WeChat (another insanely popular Chinese app) last year.
 This was in response to ByteDance’s alleged links to the Chinese Communist Party and would only be reversed if TikTok were bought by an American company.
 A US judge blocked the ban and, with Trump now gone from both the White House and social media, it looks unlikely to go ahead.

 As with Instagram, TikTok can be harnessed by its users to make money and its biggest stars are already cashing in.
 Users with high numbers of followers can monetise their accounts through brand sponsorship, advertising, donations from fans and influencer campaigns.
 TikTok has, in its short life, become about a lot more than lip-synching, dancing videos and cat memes (though there are still plenty of all of those).